 Force Multiplier Math

 Thomas is thirty.
 He’s a perfectly decent adult.
 Dresses fine.
 Pays bills.
 Owns plates.
 People at work like him.
 His manager has used the word “promising” more than once, though usually in a tone that suggests the promise is still somewhere off in the distance, like a package that was marked “shipped” three weeks ago.
 Thomas doesn’t hate his job.
 He doesn’t love it either.
-Mostly, it’s fine.
 Life, in general, is fine.
 Which is its own kind of red flag.

 This equation has three parts: your mentor (who helps you aim), your lever (the skill or habit you apply), and your compounder (the situation that multiplies effort over time).